-The subjects are situated within an established residential area in the coastal village of Inverallochy, approximately two miles east of Fraserburgh.
-Other properties in the vicinity are generally of a mixed residential nature and local amenities are available in the village.
+The subjects are situated within a well established residential area in Fraserburgh.
+Other properties in the vicinity are generally of a similar nature and adequate amenities can be found within easy reach.

-At the time of inspection the property was found to be in a condition generally consistent with its age and type of construction, having been modernised and upgraded in the past, but some works of maintenance and repair are required.
+At the time of inspection the property was found to be in a condition generally consistent with its age and type of construction but some works of maintenance and repair are required.
 Elements of the property are aging and likely to require attention.

-Materials which may have an asbestos content were noted within the property.
+Material which may have an asbestos content were noted within the property.
 These should not be damaged or disturbed without obtaining further specialist advice.